What type of lens is used to correct nearsightedness?

 A lens used to correct myopia works by reducing the focusing power of the eye.
 This is why it is called a "minus power lens" (or "minus lens").

 Minus lenses are a concave shape (on the back of the lens).
 In other words, they are thinnest at the center and thicker at the edge.
 This lens shape moves the focus of light from in front of the retina directly onto its surface.
 This shift corrects the blurry distance vision caused by short-sightedness.

-The power of lenses that correct shortsightedness is measured in units called dioptres (D).
-The lens powers on a glasses prescription for myopia always begin with a minus sign.
+The power of a lens that corrects myopia is measured in units called dioptres (D).
+The lens powers on an glasses prescription for myopia always begin with a minus sign.
 The higher the power number of the lens, the more myopia it corrects.

-For example, a -6.00 D lens corrects twice the amount of shortsightedness as a -3.00 D lens.
+For example, a -6.00 D lens corrects twice the amount of myopia as a -3.00 D lens.

-High-index lenses typically are recommended for correcting shortsightedness.
-These lenses are thinner and lighter than regular plastic lenses, making them more attractive and comfortable.
+High-index lenses are typically recommended for correcting short-sightedness greater than -1.50 dioptres.
+They are thinner and lighter than regular plastic lenses, so they are more attractive and comfortable.

-Also, anti-reflection coating is highly recommended for lenses that correct shortsightedness.
-AR coating eliminates distracting reflections in the lenses, making them more transparent and more attractive.
-Eliminating reflections also improves vision and comfort.
+Also, anti-reflection (AR) coating is highly recommended for lenses that correct short-sightedness.
+AR coating prevents distracting reflections on the lenses and improves vision and comfort.